• Skip to primary navigation

 It's magic.

-In the past buttermilk was what was leftover in the churn after mama had finished making butter.
+In the past buttermilk was the liquid that was leftover in the churn after mama had finished making butter.
 At some point she started buying butter at the grocery store and the world had to come up with another way to get it.

 The answer was culturing milk with friendly bacteria, similar to the way yogurt is made.